santy0128/QA_Test/README.md

 ### you can find different folders, each one has tests for each application for example: Postman's Folder is only for Postman test like upload and login.

+### Within the folders there may be a folder called "Resources", this folder contains the file used in the upload test.

 ## For use

 ### 1. Download the repository: `https://github.com/santy0128/QA_Test`